-We then transfer to the train station to take the train south to Kyoto.
-Kyoto was the capital of Japan from the late 8th century (c.794 AD) until 1868, when the court was moved to Tokyo.
+This morning we transfer by coach to Shizuda, from where we take the Shinkansen to Kyoto, the capital of Japan from the late 8th century (c.794 AD) until 1868, when the court was moved to Tokyo.
 It is home to 17 World Heritage Sites, 1600 Buddhist temples and 400 Shinto shrines, yet much of the city centre is modern.
 One of the finest of its contemporary buildings is its dramatic railway station.

 - Ryoan-ji (Dragon Peace Temple)

 - Kinkaku-ji (Temple of the Golden Pavilion)

 - Daitoku-ji Buddhist Complex incl. the Ryogen-in, Zuiho-in, Korin-in and Daisen-in